Shadikul-Islam/DevOps-Assessment/README.md

 ## <a name="03">AWS Pricing Calculator</a>

-In the context of preparing my solution to efficiently handle 20,000 to 30,000 users per second, I've harnessed the capabilities of the AWS Pricing Calculator.
+In the context of preparing my solution to efficiently handle 15,000 users per second, I've harnessed the capabilities of the AWS Pricing Calculator.
 This valuable tool allowed me to perform an in-depth cost analysis for the intended services, resulting in a comprehensive cost breakdown that reveals the projected expenses linked to my AWS deployment.
 This calculation delivers indispensable insights for the purposes of budgeting and financial strategizing in my project.
 It's important to note that this process highlights the potential for further cost optimization to enhance resource utilization.

 <br>
 <img src= "https://github.com/Shadikul-Islam/DevOps-Assessment/blob/master/Images/1.png" alt="Architectural Image"> <br>